-Recently, a call from IFLA has taken place, asking for library examples, regarding services for refugees.
+IFLA put out a call, asking for library examples regarding services for refugees.
 The outcome of this was the paper: "Responding!
-Public Libraries and refugees" (IFLA, 2015).
-At the same time, EBLIDA (the European Bureau of Library, Information and Documentation Associations (2015) also responded to the crisis collecting similar examples.
-Moreover, recently the organization "Future Library" (Greece), wanting to respond to the refugee crisis, began to map the library services for refugees in Greece and organized the training workshop "Libraries helping refugees", with facilitators from Libraries Without Borders, Google, and Future Library.
-The workshop took place at the Future Library Unconference 2015 and there were 60 participants with multi-disciplinary backgrounds, from six different countries: librarians, municipal officers, social workers, representatives from NGOs and private foundations, individuals who run refugee supporting initiatives, and photographers (Future Library, 2015).
+Public Libraries and Refugees" (IFLA, 2015).
+At the same time, EBLIDA (the European Bureau of Library, Information and Documentation Associations) (2015) also responded to the crisis, collecting similar examples.
+In addition, the organization "Future Library" (Greece), wanting to respond to the refugee crisis, began to map the library services for refugees in Greece.
+They organized the training workshop "Libraries helping refugees," with facilitators from Libraries Without Borders, Google, and Future Library.
+The workshop took place at the Future Library Unconference 2015 and there were 60 participants, from six different countries.
+They came from a range of multi-disciplinary backgrounds, including: librarians, municipal officers, social workers, representatives from NGOs and private foundations, individuals who run refugee supporting initiatives, and photographers (Future Library, 2015).